CodenameTashley/async-plainjs/README.md

 # async-plainjs
-playing aroung with async in js
+playing around with async in js